jundalisay/spblist/content/en/research/poincare/science/chapter-04c.md

 ---
-title: Changes of State and Changes of Position
+title: Law of Homogeneity
 heading: Chapter 4c
 weight: 28
-description:
+description:  The first of these laws is the law of homogeneity
 image: "/covers/hyp.jpg"
 author: "H. Poincare"
 icon: /avatars/poincare.png